Beatrice Mtetwa: Legal practice

-Mtetwa's firm has been involved with multiple high-profile human rights cases.
-Notably, we were instrumental in the recovery of abducted activist Jestina Mukoko — who was held incommunicado and tortured for nearly a month in 2008.
-Mtetwa subsequently handled a string of related legal cases that followed, including securing a stay of prosecution for Ms Mukoko and suing her abductors for damages in their personal capacity.
+Mtetwa's firm has been involved with multiple high-profile human rights cases and, Notably, was instrumental in the recovery of abducted activist Jestina Mukoko — who was held incommunicado and tortured for nearly a month in 2008.
+Mtetwa subsequently handled a string of related legal cases that followed, including securing a stay of prosecution for Mukoko and suing her abductors for damages in their personal capacity.
 Over the years, the Mtetwa and Nyambirai has grown into a full service law firm with the capacity to handle matters relating to all aspects of Zimbabwean law.

-Imprisonment, Assaults and Threats
+Imprisonment, assaults and threats

 In 2003, Mtetwa was arrested on allegations of drunk driving.
 At the police station, she was reportedly beaten and choked before being released three hours later without a formal charge.
 Though unable to speak for two days after the attack, she returned on the third day with a folder of medical evidence in order to file charges against the police officers who assaulted her.
 Police officers reportedly attacked Mtetwa again in 2007, beating her and three colleagues with rubber truncheons during a march protesting harassment of Zimbabwe's lawyers.

 In an interview with the Committee to Protect Journalists, Mtetwa described her procedure for averting potential attacks:

 "I think I confront the danger immediately before it happens.
 I always make sure that if, for instance, I'm called in the middle of the night to a scene that is potentially dangerous, I make sure that there are as many media practitioners as possible, particularly to record what will happen there.
 And in the glare of cameras I find that people don't want to do what they would want to do.
 So in a lot of ways I think I've been lucky, and I haven't received as much harassment as one would have expected, or as much as other human rights defenders have had."

 On 17 March 2013, Mtetwa was arrested while executing her professional duties.
 She was attending to a client whose home was searched by the police.
 Mtetwa was placed under arrest after requesting the production of a valid search warrant and an inventory list of items that had already been removed.
 Her mobile phone, containing privileged attorney-client communication, was confiscated.
 She was charged with defeating and / or obstructing the course of justice under the Criminal Law (Codification and Reform) Act, section 184(1)(g).

 The Zimbabwean police defied an emergency high court ruling ordering the release of Mtetwa and continued to hold her on charges of obstructing justice.
 After more than a week in jail, Mtetwa was released on Monday 25 March 2013 after a high court judge overruled a lower court's decision that she be held without bail on a charge of obstruction of justice.

-On November 26, 2013 Magistrate Rumbidzai Mugwagwa said Mtetwa had no case to answer to.
+On 26 November 2013, Magistrate Rumbidzai Mugwagwa said Mtetwa had no case to answer to.
 Magistrate Mugwagwa found that there was no evidence to suggest that Mtetwa caused the police to fail to perform their duties.